-nFactor support for Citrix SSO on iOS and macOS
+nFactor support for the Citrix SSO app on iOS and the Citrix Secure Access agent on macOS

 Classic – Classic protocol is the default fall-back protocol used if classic authentication policies are configured on the VPN virtual server on the gateway.
 Classic protocol is the fall-back protocol if nFactor fails for specific authentication methods such as NAC.

 Citrix identity platform – The Citrix identity platform protocol is used when authenticating to CloudGateway or gateway service and requires MDM enrollment with Citrix Cloud.

 The following table summarizes the various authentication methods supported by each protocol.

 |Client Cert||Supported||Supported||Not supported|